mathieu-bergeron/coderatie/content/en/vision.md

 how software works and to learn to formulate constructive criticism about new technologies.

 * And finally, our dream: deliberation around source code will become a new way for citizens to defend their rights.
-In term, we are dreaming of nothing less than the emergence of a new democratic space.
+In term, we are dreaming of nothing less than the emergence of a new kind of democracy.